takua624/Augmented-Edit-Distance/README.md

 # Augmented-Edit-Distance
+## Description of the function
+In the Python script `augmented_edit_distance.py`, you will find the function `augmented_ED()`.
+It takes two words as input (`w1` and `w2`), and returns the "distance" between the words in terms of their spelling.
+Please note that conceptually, "distance" is the opposity of "similarity".
+It takes three parameters:
+* `normalize`: 0, 1, or 2.
+Default 1
+  - 0: the maximum "distance" between two words is the square of the length of the longer word.
+E.g., the distance between "STAR" and "BLUE" is 16, between "CAR" and "DOG" is's 9.
+  - 1: the maximum "distance" between two words is the length of the longer word.
+E.g., the distance between "STAR" and "BLUE is 4, between "CAR" and "DOG" it's 3
+  - 2: the "distance" falls between 0 and 1.
+E.g., the distance between "STAR" and "BLUE" and between "CAR" and "DOG" are both 1.
+* `dynamic_repeat_penalty`: True or False, default True.
+Controls whether or not to regard two strings of repeated letters to be more similar when the ratio between the lengths of both strings approaches 1.
+E.g., if set to True, "aaaaaaaaa" and "aaaaaaaa" are considered more similar than "aaa" and "aa", although the strings in both pairs differ by 1 letter.
+* `onset_weight`: from 0 to 1, default 0.
+Controls how important shared initial letter is to the similarity between words.
+When set to 0, shared initial letter is not taken into account.
+E.g., the distance between "abcd" and "axyz" and the distance between "abcd" and "xbyz" are both 3.
+When set to 1, two words are regarded as identical if they share the initial letter.
+That is, the distance between "abcd" and "axyz" is 0.
+If you'd like to use this feature, you may set it to no larger than 0.2.
 ## Background
 Orthographic similarity measures how similar two words are spelled.
 It is intuitive that in terms of spelling, “CAT” is more similar to “CAR” than to “DOG”, but how similar is it?
 While “CAT” is also more similar to “ACT” than to “DOG”, between “ACT” and “CAR”, which one is more similar to “CAT”?
 An objective orthographic similarity metric seeks to quantify and distinguish between different levels of similarity.